 But the same stands for everything else.
-Don’t take that jacket, if it’s your favorite and you don’t want it to get damaged.
+Don’t take that jacket, if it’s your favorite and you are afraid that it might get damaged.
 Of course, unless you really need it.
 Or that expensive perfume.
 Or your super cool Bose headphones.

-Better take less and bring more great memories back home with you!
+Better take less and you’ll bring more great memories back home with you!

 And that’s one of the main reasons for me to travel with less luggage.
 The less I need to carry, the happier I am.
 Who likes to walk around with heavy backpack?
 Not me.

 5. Traveling With Carry On Luggage Only Is Cheaper